caugbr/vue-wp-theme/README.md

 	npm run serve

 Before you can see the frontend working, there is a little edition on ```wp-config.php```.
 We'll check your config file and add this constant on theme activation, but only if it's not already in the file.
 So there is a small chance of this value to be 'production' after theme activation.
-In this case, switch 'production' for 'development' in the following line on wp-config.php:
+In this case, switch 'production' for 'development' in the ```WP_ENVIRONMENT_TYPE``` value on wp-config.php:

 	define( 'WP_ENVIRONMENT_TYPE', 'development' );